ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

  - isort.yml: runs isort on the repository
  - codecheck.yml: checks the scripts of the repository so that they comply with pep8 rules.

- We didn't use caching, but we would have liked to use it in test.yml to make it run faster.
+ We did not use caching, but we would have liked to use it in test.yml to make it run faster.
  An example of a triggered workflow can be seen here: https://github.com/ChavesRaquel/dtu_mlops_age_prediction/actions---

 ## Running code and tracking experiments